f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab3/lab3.rst

      :align: left
      :scale: 50%

-* You can notice the information collected from the OpenAPI Spec, and also the information discovered.
-If both don't match, a Security Posture is raised.
+* Notice that the auth information collected from the OpenAPI Spec file differs from the discovered auth information.
+If both don't match, a "Security Posture" is raised.

   .. image:: ../pictures/basic-auth.png
      :align: left